DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 exhibit.

 That's how you should view NSNotifications, as crap flying around your codebase.
-I'll explain why and give alternatives in a little bit.
+I'll explain why and give alternatives in a bit.
 And I'll show you when it's appropriate to use NSNotificationCenter.

 So this article is dedicated to you, fresh-off-the-boat iOS developers.
 I'm